syncfusion-content/winui-docs/winui/Color-Picker/Getting-Started.md

 ![Show opacity value editor](Getting-Started_images/AlphaInputOptions.png)

-### Hexa-decimal solid color brush value editor
+### Hexadecimal solid color brush value editor

-You can select a solid color brush by entering the hexa-decimal color value to the hexa-decimal value editor.
-You can also get the selected color hexa-decimal value by using the hexa-decimal value editor.
-You can hide the hexa-decimal value editor by setting the [IsHexInputVisible](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPicker.html#Syncfusion_UI_Xaml_Editors_SfColorPicker_IsHexInputVisible) property value as `false`.
+You can select a solid color brush by entering the hexadecimal color value to the hexadecimal value editor.
+You can also get the selected color hexadecimal value by using the hexadecimal value editor.
+You can hide the hexadecimal value editor by setting the [IsHexInputVisible](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPicker.html#Syncfusion_UI_Xaml_Editors_SfColorPicker_IsHexInputVisible) property value as `false`.
 The default value of `IsHexInputVisible` property is `true`.

 {% tabs %}
 {% highlight XAML %}